tmtsoftware/csw-python/csw/documentation.md

 ### Python Dependencies:

-The following Python packages need to be installed with pip (pip3):
+The following Python dependencies need to be installed with pip (pip3):

 * astropy
 * cbor2